 Juniper Peak Summit Trail is a 5.6 mile moderately trafficked out and back trail located near Randle, Washington that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from July until September.
+The trail offers a number of activity options and is best used from July until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash